Why adverse weather is a concern for the elderly

 Virus contraction

-Being stuck inside each winter in care homes exposes elderly people to colds or flu.
-In addition to symptoms potentially becoming much more severe for elderly patients, viruses weaken the immune system and can lead to more serious conditions, such as pneumonia.
+Being stuck inside each winter in care homes exposes older individuals to colds or flu.
+In addition to symptoms potentially becoming much more severe for seniors, viruses weaken the immune system and can lead to more serious conditions, such as pneumonia.

 Advice: The government urges everyone aged 60+ to get the free flu vaccine, regardless of their current state of health.
 Maintaining adequate vitamin intake can be difficult, but would help to support the immune system.